nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 .. cpp:class:: TemperatureGroup

 	Stores information about current ambient air temperature and dew point.
+Group which reports values rounded to integer of degrees Celsius (e.g. ``10/M00``) is included in METAR report body.
+Group which reports values in tength of degrees Celsius (e.g. ``T02330206``) is used in North America and is included in remarks.

 	.. index:: single: Temperature; Ambient air temperature